setiQuest/seti_signal_sim/README.md

 These instructions are here in order to support the original authors of the core `.java` code.
 This will compile the just the `.java` classes and let you run them locally.

-These instructions encourage all dependency libraries to be downloaded and installed in the `dependencies` folder.
-The `setup.sh` script adds that folder to the CLASSPATH envar.
+The `setup.sh` script adds that folder to the CLASSPATH envar, allowing for external `.jar` dependencies to be included in that directory, manually.
 As of this writing, the java code is only dependent upon the Jackson tools for generating JSON.